Charing Cross Road

 London WC2H 0JP

 After 21 wonderful years at the Phoenix Theatre, Blood Brothers finally closed on 10 November 2012.
 The UK premiere of Once the Musical, began previews on 16 March before opening on 9 April.
-The show won the 2012 Tony Award for Best Musical on Broadway.
-Once the Musical tickets can be purchased by using the search form at the right.
+The show won the 2012 Tony Award for Best Musical on Broadway and scooped a 2014 Laurence Olivier Award.
+Once the Musical tickets can be purchased by using the search form on the right.

 About the Phoenix Theatre